czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 * Focus on brand awareness
 * Build brand loyalty

-### **2. Set up a profile**
+## **2. Set up a profile**

-Once you have decided on a goal, you need to create a profile.
+Once you've decided on a goal, you need to create a profile.
 That should include:

 * A professional headshot with a clear background
-* Your current position job title along with your company name and time at the company
+* Your current position job title and your company name
+* how long you've been with your company
 * An up to date list of all your skills
 * Your location
 * A summary of your experience and goals
 * A custom header that showcases your professional brand
 * An up to date CV
-* An about us page that includes keywords and phrases your audience is using
+* An about us page that includes keywords and phrases your audience is searching for
 * A link to your blog or website

-### **3. Create content**
+## **3. Create your buyer persona**

-You’ve now created your LinkedIn profile.
-So what’s next?
-Creating your content.

-Before you start creating your post you need to know who your audience is and what you want them to do.
+Before you start creating your post you should know who your audience is and what you want them to do.

+You can find your audience by looking through forums relating to your niche.
+Quora and Reddit are good places to start.

+Reading through the comments will give you some data on who your ideal audience might be.

+You can also look at websites that offer similar products to yours.
+Then use this [tool](https://www.hubspot.com/make-my-persona) to create your buyer persona.

+A buyer persona is a profile of your ideal audience that includes their age, location, education, income, hobbies as well as goals, fears and frustrations.

+## **4. Choose your topics**

-Then, choose 2-3 themes or topics which form the basis of your posts.
-This helps build your credibility in those areas.
+Can you think of 2-3 topics that interest you the most?
+These themes will form the basis of your posts.

-Next, create a headline.
-Using a question creates the most engagement.
-But there are different ways to create a good headline.
+## **5. Create a headline**

+Writing a good headline can be tricky.
+The easiest way to approach this is by using a question.
+As it creates the most engagement.
+Check out this post, for more ideas of how to write a [good headline.](https://www.ruthchernous.com/post/15-principles-to-writing-good-headlines/)

+## **6. Write your post**

 Your post should be 20 to 30 words long and it should build enough curiosity to persuade your reader to click on your website.

-Add a custom image or graphic.
-As they are more attention-grabbing than stock images.

-Include a call to action.
+## **7. Include a call to action**

 Call to actions are words like:

 * Learn more
 * Buy now